nginxinc/nginx-wiki/source/start/topics/examples/redhatnginxinit.rst

 .. meta::
    :description: An example NGINX init script that works on Red Hat systems.

-Red Hat Nginx Init Script
+Red Hat NGINX Init Script
 =========================

 Should work on RHEL, Fedora, CentOS.
 Tested on CentOS 5.